Murder of Alexandra Zapp: Legacy

-After Zapp's murder, her mother and stepfather, Andrea Casanova and Steven Stiles, moved from Portland to Boston and founded The ALLY Foundation in November 2002.
+After Zapp's murder, her mother and stepfather, Andrea Casanova and Steven Stiles, founded The ALLY Foundation in Boston in November 2002.
 The ALLY Foundation is a 501(c)(3) charitable organization whose mission is to prevent opportunities for violent sex offenses, to educate the public and advocate for necessary changes in culture, attitude and policy.
 One of the most critical responsibilities of The ALLY Foundation is to work for more comprehensive and evidence-based policies to effectively manage sex offenders as they move through the criminal justice system and the community.

 The ALLY Foundation is also known for their "for a Change" fund raising events such as the annual Sail for a Change Flip Flop Regatta held in Boston Harbor, Run for a Change (held in conjunction with the Boston Marathon), Ride for a Change, Faces for a Change, and Newport for a Change.